What Is 'Other' Storage on macOS Big Sur & How to Delete It

 Keep reading, and you will find the answers you want.

-System files and files that the system cannot recognize will be labelled as "Other."
-Here are some of the contents included in the other storage:
+System files and files that the system cannot recognize will be labeled as "Other."
+Here are some things that may be included in other storage.

 - macOS system and temporary files.